portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   - **Customs clearance procedure**: Resources where the procedures for clearing the goods in import can be found.
     - Request parameters: none.
-    - Data included in the response: Resources where information can be found,...
+    - Data included in the response: Resources where information can be found, ...

   - **Customs clearance actors**: Contact information of the different actors involved in the customs clearance process.
     - Request parameters: none.
-    - Data included in the response: contact information about Customs, contact information of the operators involved,...
+    - Data included in the response: contact information about Customs, contact information of the operators involved, ...

   - **Customs Inspections** (2n phase of this project) Status of a customs inspection.
     - Request parameters: equipment id.
-    - Data included in the response: unit of cargo selected for inspection (true/false), type of inspection (intrusive/non-intrusive), place of the inspection (container yard, bonded warehouse,..), status (pending/carried out/cleared,...),...
+    - Data included in the response: unit of cargo selected for inspection (true/false), type of inspection (intrusive/non-intrusive), place of the inspection (container yard, bonded warehouse, ...), status (pending/carried out/cleared, ...), ...

 - **Border Controls**